 There are 49 health policies offered in Jacksonville Florida or Duval County with different premiums, provider networks and plan benefits.
 When trying to decipher the “best option” via the internet remember price is only one of the three key components.
 You should check provider networks for your doctors and hospitals plus consider plan coinsurance, copays and deductibles.
 So, unless you are insurance savvy and computer efficient comparing can be a daunting task.
 It is much easier and secure to let us do the free research for YOUR 3Rs *** Right Doctors, Right Coverage, Right Price!

-Although the Annual Open Enrollment for 2018 Qualified ACA ended, you may qualify through a Triggering Event for a Special Enrollment and you will have 60 days to apply: 1) Gain Dependent 2) Gain Citizenship 3) Loss Group Coverage 4) Move New Area.
+If Open Enrollmenet has passed, you may qualify through a Triggering Event for a Special Enrollment and you will have 60 days to apply: 1) Gain Dependent 2) Gain Citizenship 3) Loss Group Coverage 4) Move New Area.
 These are the main Triggers but there are other opening Events so contact us for your eligibility questions.

 CAUTION – If you buy a Non-Qualified Health Plan you are subject to a Penalty because the policy does not meet ACA requirements, does not cover pre-existing conditions, and has limited benefits.